 - Student must successfully complete the required practical assessment and written exam.

-As a part of the course, you will be required to modify a lesson in Microsoft PowerPoint format; therefore it is recommended that you have working knowledge of computers and a familiarity with MS PowerPoint, as well as computer projection equipment.
-You are required to bring a laptop computer with MS PowerPoint and a thumb drive to class.
+As a part of the course, you will be required to modify a lesson in Microsoft PowerPoint format and other related documents; therefore it is recommended that you have working knowledge of computers, a familiarity with MS PowerPoint, a familiarity with MS Word, and computer projection equipment.
+You are required to bring a laptop computer with MS PowerPoint and MS Word and a thumb drive to class.

 TopicsOverview of instructor and student profiles+Introduction to learning theories+Use of instructional materials and media+Maintaining student records and reports+Techniques to communicate effectively+Arranging the learning environment+Overview of legal considerations of education+Group activities and individual presentations